Establishing effective flexible working

 It is important to stay focused on goals when your team are working flexibly.
 Spend less time on worrying about what your team are doing moment to moment and focus more on what goals are being accomplished.

-Some managers find it difficult to let go of having oversight of everything.
+Some line managers find it difficult to let go of having oversight of everything.
 Trust your team members.
 Productivity is not a constant thing; it comes in peaks and troughs.

 As long as you are clear with your expectations, goals and deadlines then you need to give your team members the opportunity to perform and work in the way that works best for them.